-- (a) replacing Gas consumed in the operation of the DBNGP (including, but not limited to: - (i) compressor fuel; - (ii) gas engine alternator fuel; - (iii) heater fuel; and - (iv) increases to linepack, other than: - (A) when caused by or for the purposes of a supply of linepack gas to a third party under a balancing or back up service arrangement; or - (B) repacking the linepack of the DBNGP after an Expansion which involves looping of the pipeline); and - (b) replacing gas which leaks or otherwise escapes from the DBNGP (whether in normal operational circumstances or due to any rupture or other abnormal leakage) and Gas vented as part of the normal operation of the DBNGP. - T1 Capacity Reservation Tariff has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July 2016 is the amount provided for in clause 3.3(c) of this Current Access Arrangement. - T1 Commodity Tariff has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July 2016 is the amount provided for in clause 3.3(c) of this Current Access Arrangement. - T1 Service means the service described in clause 3.3(a) of this Current Access Arrangement. - T1 Tariff has the meaning provided for in clause 3.3(b) of this Current Access Arrangement.
+- (a) replacing Gas consumed in the operation of the DBNGP (including, but not limited to:

+- (i) compressor fuel;

+- (ii) gas engine alternator fuel;

+- (iii) heater fuel; and

+- (iv) increases to linepack, other than:

+- (A) when caused by or for the purposes of a supply of linepack gas to a third party under a balancing or back up service arrangement; or

+- (B) repacking the linepack of the DBNGP after an Expansion which involves looping of the pipeline); and - (b) replacing gas which leaks or otherwise escapes from the DBNGP (whether in normal operational circumstances or due to any rupture or other abnormal leakage) and Gas vented as part of the normal operation of the DBNGP.

+T1 Capacity Reservation Tariff as at 1 January 2021 is amount described as the "T1 Capacity Reservation Tariff" in clause 3.3(c)(i) of this Current Access Arrangement, and thereafter, such amount as varied pursuant to the Reference Tariff Variation Mechanism from time to time.has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July January 2016 2021 is the amount provided for in clause 3.3(c)(i) of this Current Access Arrangement.

+T1 Commodity Tariff as at 1 January 2021 is amount described as the "T1 Commodity Tariff" in clause 3.3(c)(ii) of this Current Access Arrangement, and thereafter, such amount as varied pursuant to the Reference Tariff Variation Mechanism from time to time has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July January 2016 2021 is the amount provided for in clause 3.3(c)(ii) of this Current Access Arrangement.

+T1 Service means the service described in clause 3.3(a) of this Current Access Arrangement.

+T1 Tariff as at 1 January 2021 is amount described as the "T1 Tariff" in clause 3.3(c)(iii) of this Current Access Arrangement, and thereafter, such amount as varied pursuant to the Reference Tariff Variation Mechanism from time to time.has the meaning provided for in clause 3.3(b) of this Current Access Arrangement.